Harika-SVL/Databases/notes.md

 #### On-premises

-* To setup a Microsoft SQL Server on a Windows Server, download SQL Server and install it
+* To setup a `Microsoft SQL Server` on a `Windows Server`, download SQL Server and install it
-* Once the installation is done, try installing Azure Data Studio to connect to the database
+* Once the installation is done, try installing `Azure Data Studio` to connect to the database

 ### AWS with Managed Database